davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 	- Resisting attacks.
 	- Reacting to attacks.
 	- Recovering from attacks.

 - Objects being protected are:
+	- Data at rest.
+	- Data in transit.
+	- Computational processes

+## Security is Risk Management
+- **Not simply secure/not secure**
+	- All systems will be compromised.
+	- Try to avoid attack, prevent damage, and quickly recover.
+	- Balance risks against cost of guarding against them.
+	- Set realistic expectations!
 	-
 [[MEI/Qualidade de Software/Aula 3]]